nafergo/nafergo.github.io/_posts/2017-5-5-terracos-de-abraveses.md

 I helped with the exterior set.
 This was for a residential, apartment block, located in Viseu (Portugal) and it was the first time I saw my work printed that big :) felt great!

-Did a bit of everything (some modeling, mostly rendering, camera, lighting and shading) except post.
-Several mistaked  but learned a lot.
+Did a bit of everything (some modeling but mostly camera setting and shading) except post.
+Mistakes were made and some wrong choices but I learned a lot and we didn't get much time for this.

 ![Terraços de Abraveses]({{ site.baseurl }}/images/terracos-abraveses-2.jpg)